 There is also the Airtrain service, which is the same train as above but you can opt to have a chauffeured car for the connection rather than use the public bus which is called AirtrainConnect, see airtrain.com.au.

-If you are going to be using public transport in South East Queensland then get an SEEQ card, it’s prepaid and makes traveling a breeze, see SEEQ Card from TransLink.
+If you are going to be using public transport in South East Queensland then consider getting a go card, go SEEQ card, or go explore card, they are prepaid and make traveling a breeze, see SEEQ Card from TransLink.

 If your driving from Brisbane to the Gold Coast it’s best to avoid the peak periods if at all possible.
 The morning and afternoon rush hours are no fun.
 Outside of the peaks it normally takes just over an hour.
 You leave Brisbane by taking the Pacific motorway and after traveling for 30km or so, you’ll need to consider which exit to take.

 The Smith St Motorway will get you to Southport, Main Beach & Surfers Paradise.
 For Broadbeach, Mermaid Beach it’s the Nerang-Broadbeach Road exit.
 For Miami, Burleigh it’s the Reedy Creek Road Exit.
 That’s just three major exits, try google maps for directions, as an example here’s Brisbane to Surfers Paradise map.
 Also note that speed cameras operate throughout the area, so check the signs.

 Map showing train stations